 - Can bind directly to a hormone involved in women’s menstrual cycles and ovulation.
-In pregnant women it can concentrate in the fetal brain and interfere with brain development.
-Also plays a role in diabetes by damaging the cells in the pancreas that produce insulin
+In pregnant women it can concentrate in the fetal brain and interfere with development.
+Also plays a role in diabetes by damaging the cells in the pancreas that produce insulin.

-- Can interfere with communication between testosterone and cells, lower testosterone levels, and alter thyroid hormone levels.
-Also linked to effects on brain development, behavior, and fertility
+- Interferes with communication between testosterone and cells.
+Lowers testosterone levels, and alters thyroid hormone levels.
+Also linked to effects on brain development, behavior, and fertility.

 - One of the most common pesticides used.
 Another reason to buy organic!

 - Can impact fertility.
 Some studies have linked continued exposure to blood abnormalities, lower sperm counts, more asthma and allergies (8).

 - Found in: solvents in paints, cleaning products, brake fluid, cosmetics.